Can a Cruise Ship Survive a Tsunami?

 There has always been a lot of misinformation about tsunamis, particularly how the interaction with large ships occurs.

-Interestingly when you’re out in deep waters, a tsunami doesn’t resemble what one might picture as being a huge wave.
+Interestingly, when you’re out in deep waters, a tsunami doesn’t resemble what one might picture as a huge wave.

 It is more like a swiftly moving series of swells.
-These swells could travel with incredible speeds reaching even 500 miles per hour!
+These swells could travel at incredible speeds, reaching even 500 miles per hour!

 As we already saw in the article on hurricanes during cruises, big ships are usually quite safe even with high waves.